Fish-In-A-Suit/AngioDiabetesRegulation/README.md

 ![todo1 image](https://i.ibb.co/M8ks35R/todo1.png)

   - [ ] input file parse for homo sapiens only has no logic Classmethod _from_input_file_ in ReverseLookup class has no logic specified for parsing HomoSapiens_only = True from input.txt.
 Fix this!
+Groundwork done in ModelSettings class inside Model.py.

   - [ ] add setting: require_product_evidence_code
 Setting _require_product_evidence_code_ would allow the user to fine tune the inclusion criteria for GO Terms into the analysis - if set to True, it would only parse the products for GO Terms, which are supported by an evidence code.
 An evidence code is included in the GAF, I don't know if it's included in the server-request.
+Groundwork done in ModelSettings class inside Model.py.

 ### Legacy Usage